tylermorganwall/MusaMasterclass/MusaMasterclass.md

 summer solstice (June 21st), and the autumnal equinox (Sept 22nd).
 They worked with researchers at the Tandon school of Engineering at NYU to develop a raytracer to perform these calculations.
-This type of analysis is particularly timely with the explosion of so-called “pencil towers” in Manhattan–extremely tall, skinny skyscrapers lining Central Park and catering to the super wealthy.
-The question: How are these towers affecting
+This type of analysis is particularly important to assess the impact of so-called “pencil towers” that have gone up in Manhatten–extremely tall, skinny skyscrapers lining Central Park and catering to the super wealthy.
+How do tall buildings affect sunlight, a shared common good and precious resource in urban areas?

 We are going to perform and visualize a similar analysis for erecting a hypothetic “pencil tower” in West Philadelphia using lidar data from